The OUR Center FAQ Page

 Where can I donate clothes or food items?

-Both clothes and food items can be donated at our location 220 Collyer St in Longmont.
+Both clothes and food items can be donated at 220 Collyer Street in Longmont.
 The clothing receiving door is located on the East side of the building and the food donation door is location on the south side of the building.

 How old do you have to be to volunteer?